 NuMi tools sync with many popular fitness apps, including Jawbone and Apple Health, which is a nice touch.

-All plans besides the Basic Plan include unlimited support from qualified nutritionists and dieticians.
-As you adopt the Nutrisystem plan, you may hit bumps in the road.
+All plans besides the Basic Plan include unlimited support from qualified nutritionists and dietitians.
+As with any life change, you may hit bumps in the road.
 If so, the help that you need is just a call or a few clicks away.
-Dieticians, nutritionists and other counselors can help you customize your plan even more to ensure optimal results.
+Dietitians, nutritionists and other counselors can help you customize your plan even more to ensure optimal results.
 If you get stuck in a rut, they can provide suggestions for getting on track again.
 It isn’t quite the same as having someone there to help you in person, but it is a nice, useful feature that many folks should get a lot out of.

-Nutrisystem offers several guides that address various issues that you may encounter while on the Nutrisystem plan.
-We’ve already explored the Grocery Guide, which breaks down foods into convenient categories and provides in-depth lists of which ones can safely be included in your Nutrisystem plan.
-Start exploring that guide right away to familiarize yourself with the kinds of foods that can be enjoyed along with your regular Nutrisystem meals.
+Nutrisystem offers several guides that address various issues that you may encounter while dieting.
+We’ve already explored the Grocery Guide, which breaks down foods into convenient categories and provides in-depth lists of which ones can safely be included.
+Start exploring that guide right away to familiarize yourself with the kinds of foods that can be enjoyed along with your regular fixed meals.

 Another guide, the Daily Tracker, provides a place where you can log meals, track water consumption and keep notes about your fitness activities.
 Sometimes, putting pen to paper is more effective than doing everything on a computer, so keep this guide handy.

 The Quick Start Guide lets you get going quickly with your new plan, so read it thoroughly before officially starting on the plan.